-Beneficial (Non Registered) Shareholders Registered Shareholders Write your own name in the space provided on your voting instruction form to instruct your intermediary to appoint you as proxyholder.
-You may also submit your form of proxy prior to the Meeting by writing your own name in the space provided on your form of proxy and returning it to TSX Trust Company Sign and return the voting instruction form according according to the delivery instructions provided above. to the delivery instructions provided.
-Do not complete the instructions section of the form of Do not complete the instructions section of the voting proxy as you will be attending and voting at the Meeting. instruction form as you will be attending and voting at the Meeting.
+Beneficial (Non-Registered) Shareholders Registered Shareholders Write your own name in the space provided on your voting instruction form to instruct your intermediary to appoint you as proxyholder.
+You may also submit your form of proxy prior to the Meeting by writing your own name in the space provided on your form of proxy and returning it to TSX Trust Company Sign and return the voting instruction form according to the delivery instructions provided.
+Do not complete the instructions section of the voting instruction form as you will be attending and voting at the Meeting. according to the delivery instructions provided above.
+Do not complete the instructions section of the form of proxy as you will be attending and voting at the Meeting.
 If you did not submit your form of proxy prior to the Meeting, you may attend the Meeting and vote in person.
 Register yourself as your proxyholder, as described below under "Appointing a proxyholder to attend and vote your shares at the Meeting".
 Beneficial Shareholders who have not duly appointed themselves as proxyholder will not be able to vote at the Meeting.